ska-telescope/tango-example/src/ska_tango_examples/teams/long_running/README.md

         - `On` is executed on Tiles
         - Station waits for Tiles to send a `longRunningCommandResult` change event.
           - #### _Tile_
-            - Tile goes to `On` state, sends `longRunningCommandResult` change event.
+            - Tile `On` completes, sends `longRunningCommandResult` change event.
         - Station goes to `On` state, sends `longRunningCommandResult` change event.
     - Controller goes to `On` state (also sending a `longRunningCommandResult`).